4 Interesting Document Templates for Sprint Retrospectives

 4. The Campfire Retrospective:🔥

-Who doesn't like to sit around a cozy fire and reflect on the past and the future? – I wouldn't advise starting a fire in the office or home office, but that's exactly what we've created a nice campfire retrospective for:
+Who doesn’t like to sit by a cozy fire and think about the past and the future? - I wouldn’t recommend starting a fire in the office or home office, but that’s exactly why we created a nice campfire retrospective:

 Warm fire: What made you feel good in the last sprint?